-The Basic Financial Statements include certain prior year summarized comparative information in total but not at the level of detail required for a presentation in conformity with accounting principles generally accepted in the U.S. Accordingly, such information should be read in conjunction with SCERS' financial statements for the fiscal year ended June 30, 2021, from which the summarized information was derived.
+The Basic Financial Statements includes prior year summarized comparative information in total but not at the level of detail required for presentation in conformity with generally accepted accounting principles in the U.S. Accordingly, such information should be read in conjunction with SCERS' financial statements for the fiscal year ended June 30, 2022, from which the summarized information was derived.